 While we offer many suggestions as to how to respond to law enforcement, perhaps the most critical include those in police involved crimes.
 Anything and everything you do in the presence of a police officer can have a particularly significant impact on the outcome of a case.
 Therefore, it is crucial to exercise your right to remain silent, stay calm, and be smart.
 Instinctively, many people attempt to talk themselves out of a situation, become defense, or verbally / physically aggressive.
 Behavior like this will simply not help you.
 If you lost your cool with a police officer or made some poor choices, contact us for a free consultation.
 We will carefully analyze your unique situation and advise next steps.

 If you or someone you know is facing resisting arrest charges, be smart.
-Contact the proven defense lawyers at O'Malley and Sawyer at 303-830-0880.
+Contact the proven defense lawyers at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay – cocoparisienne